JediMindtrick/rg-autocomplete/README.md

 }];
 ```

+Now when you click into the text box you will get a dropdown you can use to complete the rest of the text for you.

 Supported events:

 - `onselect` fires when an item is selected from the list and passes the item to the callback
-- `onopen` is called when the dropdown is opened
 - `onclose` is called when the dropdown is closed
-- `onfilter` fires everytime something is entered into the text box
+- `onfilter` fires everytime something is entered into the text box or when the box gains focus